ffund/real-time-embedded-systems-lab/3-adc-temp/README.md

  * **Digital value** returned by ADC.
 The digital value returned by the ADC is assigned to a variable `temperature`.

- * **Analog voltage**.
+ * **Voltage**.
 This was (approximately) the input to the ADC.
-In this function, convert the ADC output to the voltage using the formula on page 20 in the [lecture slides on peripherals](http://witestlab.poly.edu/~ffund/el6483/files/lecture4-peripherals.pdf).
+In this function, convert the ADC output back to a voltage using the formula on page 20 in the [lecture slides on peripherals](http://witestlab.poly.edu/~ffund/el6483/files/lecture4-peripherals.pdf).
 Make sure you use float constants so that you don't accidentally do integer division when you mean to do floating point division.
 Assign the value back to the `temperature` variable.